Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: XP /1000

 #### -=[ Focus ]=-
 Being left reeling and disoriented is an all-too-common experience for shinobi.
 Sometimes it's the result of genjutsu, other times it's a lucky blow to the solar plexus (or... lower).
-You're able to bring yourself back to the presence, by sheer mental fortitude, though doing so is bound to wear you out faster in the long run.
+You're able to bring yourself back to the present, by sheer mental fortitude, though doing so is bound to wear you out faster in the long run.
 By spending 1 Willpower, you end any Stuns you're suffering from and become immune to any other instances of that status effect until the end of the current Initiative Count.

 - Base Cost: 40
 - Requires: 4 Willpower

 #### -=[ Guts ]=-
 You refuse to go down in battle.
 So long as you're physically able to breathe, you will not stop fighting when your values are on the line.
 This can get downright frightening to behold, depending upon the circumstances.
 Whenever you would be reduced to 0 HP or lower, roll a TN 25 Stamina check.
 If you succeed, you are left with 1 HP, and cannot have your HP reduced until the end of that initiative count.
 If you fail, in addition to your Fatigue progressing you take the damage you normally would have from the attack.
 Damage negated through this ability still wounds you normally.
+Clones, of any kind, can never benefit from this ability.

 - Base Cost: 50
 - Requires: 3 Willpower